 The anti-inflammatory effect appears to be one of the main effects of other venopharmacs, such as tribenoside / Glyvanol. ( Ruegg1974tai ) This is just the effect of ginseng.
 Among its content substances are several, with the effect of chronic inflammation and pain .

 3. Ginseng influences capillary growth and improves healing processes

-Red ginseng ( Morisaki1995mae ) as well as ginseng extract improve venous endothelial regeneration, capillary growth (angiogenesis) and wound healing in general ( Kimura2006egs , Hong2009aes ).
+Red ginseng ( Morisaki1995mae ) as well as ginseng extract improve vein endothelium regeneration, angiogenesis growth and wound healing in general ( Kimura2006egs , Hong2009aes ).
 The specific active substances are most commonly referred to as ginsenoside Rg 1 , which stimulates the regeneration of capillaries ( Sengupta2004may ) and ginsenoside Rb1, whose modulation effect on angiogenesis is obviously excitement ( Kimura2006egs ) and buffer component ( Leung2007gri , Sengupta2004may ).
 Ginsenoside Rb 1 is also mentioned in connection with the effect of atherosclerosis .